 Prior to joining Jenner & Block, Mr. Gordon received his BA, Phi Beta Kappa, and with highest distinction and high honors, from the University of Michigan in 2011.
 Mr. Gordon received his JD, cum laude, from Northwestern University School of Law in 2015, where he served as coordinating comment editor of the Journal of Criminal Law and Criminology.
 Prior to entering law school, Mr. Gordon was a 2011-12 City Year corps member, working as a team leader at a high school in Detroit, Michigan.

-Mr. Gordon is a member of the Illinois bar and is admitted to practice in the United States District Court of the Northern District of Illinois.
+Mr. Gordon is a member of both the Illinois bar and the Michigan bar.